Long Term Effects of Narcotics Abuse

 • Insomnia

-If you are struggling with narcotics abuse and want help quitting, you may want to seek out a detox program.
+If you’re struggling with narcotics abuse and want help quitting, seeking out a detox program is the first step.
 A formal narcotics detox program can provide you with withdrawal medications to ease your symptoms and alleviate cravings while you withdraw from opioids.
 Much like rehab, detox can occur on an inpatient or outpatient basis.
-Those with severe narcotics withdrawal symptoms may benefit from inpatient whereas mild symptoms can typically be managed in an outpatient setting.
+Those with severe narcotics withdrawal symptoms may benefit from inpatient care whereas mild symptoms can typically be managed in an outpatient setting.

 Neonatal Abstinence Syndrome